halexalex/eCommerce/README.md

 - [x] Integrate Email for server error notifications

 ## Current progress:
-Project core is done and it`s [already live on Heroku!](https://nameless-waters-84605.herokuapp.com/)*
+Most of the features are [already live on Heroku!](https://nameless-waters-84605.herokuapp.com/)*

 <sub><sup>*If you are accessing it from Russia, you`ll probably need to use VPN service</sup></sub>